wacko/theguidetocuba/setting_the_road/structure.md

 Cuba gives you a lot of freedom to choose the architecture of your application.
 In this guide, we will use a template called [app](https://github.com/frodsan/app).
-This template includes the tools we need for the application.
+This template includes the tools we need.

 To start using the template, open up a command line prompt and type: